Evin Prison

-Location
+Location and description

-Evin Prison is located in Tehran in a residential and commercial area known as Evin, next to the Saadat Abad district.
+Evin Prison is located in Tehran, Iran, in a residential and commercial area known as Evin, next to the Saadat Abad district.
 A large park area with a popular upscale teahouse and restaurant is immediately next to it.
 Photography in front of and around the prison is forbidden.
+It is on the edge of District 3.

 The place is located at the foot of the Alborz mountains on the land that was the former home of Ziaeddin Tabatabaee, who briefly served as prime minister in the 1920s.
 Prisoners from Evin and Ghezel Hesar prison are to be transferred eventually to the Central Prison of Tehran, also known as Fashafaviye or Fashafoyeh.

 The prison grounds include an execution yard, a courtroom, and separate blocks for common criminals and female inmates.

 History

 Pre-1979

 Evin Prison was constructed in 1972 under the reign of Mohammad Reza Pahlavi, before the 1979 Islamic Revolution that installed the Islamic theocracy.
 However, as noted by The Atlantic, since then "it has become a symbol of the Islamic Republic's absolutist rule and intolerance of any dissent".

 Evin was originally operated by the Shah's security and intelligence service, SAVAK.
 It was initially designed to house 320 inmates—20 in solitary cells and 300 in two large communal blocks—and was expanded to hold more than 1,500 prisoners, including 100 solitary cells for political prisoners, by 1977.
 Notable prisoners at Evin before the 1979 revolution include Ayatollah Mahmoud Taleghani and Grand Ayatollah Hossein-Ali Montazeri.

 On 11 February 1979, during the Iranian Revolution, crowds of rebels stormed the prison and freed all the inmates.